 My professional and personal networks are amazing.

 I have developed a network of individuals who are both great friends and themselves well-connected.
 I probably know someone you need to know.
-My work with the Rotary Club of Indianapolis, IUPUI, IU Kokomo, and The Writers Center of Indiana have allowed me to develop many strong relationships.
-I’m also pursuing a membership with the Speak Easy thanks to one of connections I’ve made.
+Throughout my work in the Salesforce Ecosystem, I have met many MVPs, SVPs, client directors, Salesforce employees, and so many Salesforce partners.
+My work with the Rotary Club of Indianapolis, IUPUI, IU Kokomo, and The Writers Center of Indiana have allowed me to develop many strong relationships in the creative space.
 I love connecting the right people to the right ideas.

 I am never satisfied with mediocrity or monotony.

 You have probably sat through a movie and wondered what happened to the last 2 hours?
 That’s mediocrity.
 If it is not quality, it’s not coming from my desk.
 I strongly dislike repeating the same tasks over and over without room for improvement.
 I prefer to refine, re-envision, recreate and develop ideas until I reach the optimal conclusions.
 I can be prone to boredom.
 The trick is making mundane work interesting or to always pursue a new idea.
 I prefer an ever-changing work environment and if that isn’t possible I will create an ever-evolving solution for the work that I do.

 I adore change.

 Nothing excites me more than learning something new.
 If you want to change anything in this world, count me in.
 I love having multiple avenues to explore simultaneously in the workplace.
 Side projects are exciting changes of pace, keep them coming to keep me engaged!